Chebon-breezy/baringo-staff-monitor/README.md

 ## Project Overview

-Baringo Staff Monitor is a comprehensive web-based application designed to enhance the tracking and management of staff performance within Baringo County.
+Baringo Staff Monitor is a comprehensive application designed to enhance the tracking and management of staff performance within Baringo County.
 This tool provides a streamlined, efficient, and accountable method for monitoring the activities of staff members, particularly those working in the field.

 **Live Demo:** [https://bcg-staff-app.web.app](https://bcg-staff-app.web.app)